Skip to main content

 Professor Fiona Powrie

-Professor Fiona Powrie is Director of the Kennedy Institute of Rheumatology, University of Oxford, a Fellow of the Royal Society and a Governor of the Wellcome Trust.
+Professor Dame Fiona Powrie is Director of the Kennedy Institute of Rheumatology, University of Oxford, a Fellow of the Royal Society and a Governor of the Wellcome Trust.
 She gained a PhD in immunology at the University of Oxford and then moved to the DNAX Research Institute in Palo Alto, before returning to Oxford in 1996 as a Wellcome Trust Senior Research Fellow.
-Prior to her appointment to the Kennedy Institute, Fiona Powrie was the Sidney Truelove Professor of Gastroenterology and Head of the Translational Gastroenterology Unit, Oxford (2009- 2014).
+Prior to her appointment to the Kennedy Institute, Fiona was the Sidney Truelove Professor of Gastroenterology and Head of the Translational Gastroenterology Unit, Oxford.
 Her research examines the relationship between the intestinal microbiome and the host immune system and how this mutualistic relationship breaks down in inflammatory bowel disease, arthritis and cancer.
-She has received numerous prestigious prizes and awards, including the Louis Jeantet Prize for Medicine in 2012 and was elected an international member of the National Academy of Sciences in 2020.
+She has received numerous prestigious prizes and awards, including the Louis Jeantet Prize for Medicine in 2012, was elected an international member of the National Academy of Sciences in 2020 and was appointed Dame Commander (DBE) by The Queen in 2022.

 Dr Nicola Ternette

 Assoc.
 Prof. Dr. Nicola Ternette trained in Physics and Biochemistry at the Universities of Bonn, Greifswald and Bochum in Germany.
-She pursued her post-graduate studies in developing and evaluating DNA vaccines for Respiratory Syncytial Virus (RSV) at the Institute for Molecular and Medical Virology in Bochum in the laboratory of Professor Klaus Überla.
-Following her PhD, she specialized in sequencing of HLA-associated peptidomes using nanoflow ultra-performance liquid chromatography tandem mass spectrometry (LC-MS) at the University of Oxford with the focus on identification of viral antigens for the development of T cell vaccines.
-Since 2015, she is heading the Antigen Discovery Group at Oxford.
+She pursued her post-graduate studies developing and evaluating DNA vaccines for Respiratory Syncytial Virus (RSV) at the Institute for Molecular and Medical Virology in Bochum in the laboratory of Professor Klaus Überla.
+Following her PhD, she specialized in sequencing of HLA-associated peptidomes using nanoflow ultra-performance liquid chromatography tandem mass spectrometry (LC-MS) at the University of Oxford, with the focus on identification of viral antigens for the development of T cell vaccines.
+Since 2015, she heads the Antigen Discovery Group at Oxford.
 Her group has expanded their expertise to deep sequencing of immunopeptidomes in multiple pathogen infection models, analysis of the antigenic landscape of solid tumours and haematological cancers and characterisation of antigens involved in autoimmune diseases.
-Her team is interested in understanding of the consequences of interference with the antigen presentation machinery on MHC presentation, and to interrogate the effect of tumour irradiation on the MHC presentation pathway.
-The group is further refining existing approaches to understand disease association with the MHC gene locus and are developing novel bioinformatics approaches to MS spectral interpretation for tumour-specific (neo)antigen discovery.

 Dr Cassian Yee